kevinsconnolly/Machine_Learning/README.md

 Calculate the balanced accuracy score using balanced_accuracy_score from sklearn.metrics.
 Generate a confusion_matrix.
 Print the classification report (classification_report_imbalanced from imblearn.metrics).
-We wrote a brief summary and analysis of the models’ performance.
-In the analysis, we described the precision and recall scores, as well as the balanced accuracy score.
-Also included is a final recommendation on the model to use, if any.
-If we did not recommend any of the models, we justified our reasoning.
+WI wrote a brief summary in each ipynb and analysis of the models’ performance.
+I describe the precision and recall scores, as well as the balanced accuracy score.
+All justifications for model use or no use are given.

 Extension
 credit_risk_ensemble.ipynb